cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 # Java Building Blocks

+In Java 6 or earlier version, JVM first loads the byte code into memory.
+Static blocks will be executed at the time of class loading and then looks for the main method.

+From Java 7 on wards , JVM first looks for the main method.
+If it doesn't find main method, it gives you error.
+If there is main method then it loads the class into memory.

+A class may not have the main method, so there will be no compile time error when compiling such a class.
+However trying to execute the class file of that class causes an Error not an exception.

 The package java.lang is imported into every Java class.

 A valid xyz.java file may define any number of classes or interfaces but have at most one public class.